terichadbourne/unscheduler-ember/README.md

 available rooms, topics that should appeal to similar subgroups of attendees aren't scheduled to conflict with one another, etc.

-Check out these photos for a taste of the current analog process:

 #### Voting on proposed discussion topics with sticky notes and stickers
 <img src="images/AnalogVoting.png" width="400">